SARE Professional Development Program Annual Report for Nevada

-SARE PDP-supported activities in 2012-13 focused on building the capacity of UNCE faculty, USDA and NV Department of Agriculture professionals to address key educational needs of producers addressing sustainable agriculture needs/issues in Nevada.
-A key focus was on developing a statewide outreach program on farm/ranch site food safety.
-Nationally acclaimed food safety experts were brought into Nevada to provide a training certification program, targeting UNCE faculty, USDA and NV Department of Agriculture professionals.
-Additionally, UNCE faculty attended professional development trainings in California relating to on-farm/ranch food safety, eco-farming systems and sustainable agricultural systems.
-UNCE faculty and agency professionals are using knowledge gained from attending conferences and trainings to ensure a safe, secure and affordable food supply in Nevada through teaching producers how to grow food sustainably while also sustaining and/or increasing profitability.
+Western SARE PDP-supported activities in 2013-14 focused on building the capacity of UNCE faculty, USDA and NV Department of Agriculture professionals to address key educational needs of producers addressing sustainable agriculture needs/issues in Nevada.
+A key focus was to continue the development of a statewide outreach program on farm/ranch site pre- and post-harvest food safety.
+Additionally, UNCE faculty attended professional development trainings in Alaska and Florida relating to on farm/ranch food safety, water conservation through irrigation efficiencies, forage quality improvement, rangeland health and livestock/wildlife herd health, and tribal sustainable agricultural systems.
+UNCE faculty and agency professionals are using knowledge gained from attending conferences and trainings to ensure a safe, secure and affordable food supply in Nevada through teaching USDA professionals and producers how to grow food sustainably and safely, while also sustaining and/or increasing profitability.

 Context and Overview

-In 2012 (extended to March 31, 2013), the Nevada SARE-PDP focused on providing travel scholarships for individual professionals to attend sustainability-related trainings provided by other organizations, associations or groups.
+In 2013 (extended to February 28, 2014) the Nevada Western SARE PDP focused on providing travel scholarships for individual professionals to attend sustainability related training provided by other organizations, associations or groups.
 A significant portion of funds were used to import subject matter experts into Nevada in order for larger numbers of Extension faculty and other agricultural professionals to receive critical training on food safety at the pre-harvest and post-harvest points of production.

 Activities and Methods

-SARE PDP-supported activities in 2012 were primarily focused on facilitating key faculty to participate in various professional development activities related to program needs in Nevada.
-A major focus of the SARE-PDP program is to help Cooperative Extension faculty/staff, NRCS and other agency professionals to improve their knowledge/understanding of SARE principles and/or to share this with other agricultural professionals (NRCS staff provided their own funding for training).
+Western SARE PDP supported activities in 2013 were primarily focused on facilitating key faculty to participate in various professional development activities related to program needs in Nevada.
+A major focus of the Western SARE PDP program is to help Cooperative Extension faculty/staff, NRCS and other agency professionals improve their knowledge/understanding of SARE principles and/or to share this with other agricultural professionals (NRCS staff provide their own funding for training).
 This included supporting: